Integrity and

 natural clarity and unimpeded awareness of the mind itself that you can decide

-how important an idea is, as you understand or experience it, and that you can
+how important an idea is as you understand or experience it and that you can disregard

-disregard an idea that interferes with your awareness of your well-being and
+an idea that interferes with your awareness of your well-being and sense of

-sense of what's positive, or appears to disagree with the values that are
+what's positive or that appears to conflict with the ideas that are already

 An idea that